AdobeDocs/stock-api-docs/src/pages/faq/stock-api-business-faq.md

 If you are an existing Enterprise customer, typically your use of the API is included in the terms of your contract.
 Please contact your sales representative if you have any doubts.

-If you are not an Adobe Stock Enterprise customer, [contact the Stock for Enterprise team](https://stockenterprise.adobe.com/).
+If you are not an Adobe Stock Enterprise customer, please [request a callback from the Enterprise team](https://www.adobe.com/creativecloud/business/enterprise.html#creativecloud-rfi).

 <a id="is-there-a-separate-cost-to-use-the-stock-api"></a>